 Apart from the thought of participation in social life the school has no end nor aim.
 As long as we confine ourselves to the school as an isolated institution we have no final directing ethical principles, because we have no object or ideal.
 (Morris & Shapiro, 1993, p.
 97)

-Dewey's ideas on education were put into practice in 1896 at the University of Chicago Laboratory School, working on education theory for nursery through the 12th grade.
+Dewey's ideas on education were put into practice in 1896 at the University of Chicago Laboratory School, working on education theory for nursery schools through the 12th grade.
 It was labeled progressive education.
 It was described as learning by doing and involved becoming aware of a problem, defining the problem, proposing an hypotheses to solve it and evaluating the consequences of the hypotheses.

 Dewey's move away from authoritarians included a belief that there should be at least a little student participation in decisions that affect their learning.
 He also had concern for the rights and academic autonomy of teachers.
 He was a member of the first teacher's union in New York City, and he was a founder of the American Association of University Professors.